 Exclusive duration (%)

 The Exclusive Duration column of an event is the amount of time the event was active.
 This contrasts with the "duration" value that results from subtracting the values in an event's Start Time column and End Time column.
-This "duration" value represents the total time that elapsed between when an event began and when it ended, which may include times the event was in a suspended or inactive state and another event was consuming resources.
+This "duration" value represents the total time that elapsed between when an event began and when it ended, which might include times the event was in a suspended or inactive state and another event was consuming resources.

 Exclusive duration % adds up to approximately 100% within a given evaluation, as represented by the Id column.
 For example, if you filter on rows with Id 1.x, the Exclusive Duration percentages would sum to approximately 100%.
 This isn't the case if you sum the Exclusive Duration % values of all rows in a given diagnostic table.